- Latin America

 Teach English in Prague, City of a Thousand Spires

-A city of both antique Bohemian and contemporary European charm, Prague begs a postcard from almost every angle.
+A city of both antique Bohemian and contemporary European charm, Prague - the capital of the Czech Republic begs a postcard from almost every angle.
 Throughout it's 1,100 year history, Prague has been a political, cultural and economic center of Europe.
-Contrasting neighboring destinations Warsaw and Berlin, Prague managed to survive the devastation of both World Wars largely unscathed.
+Unlike most major European cities, Prague managed to survive the devastation of both World Wars largely unscathed.
 Tourists today have the chance to observe the city much as it was centuries ago, when Kafka roamed the streets of New Town and kings lived in the formidable castle atop Petrin Hill.
 An ever-changing combination of old and new, Prague promises to impress first-time visitors and frequent travelers alike.
-Teach English in Prague and immerse yourself in the vibrant culture of one of the most beautiful cities in the world.
+One of the top job markets in the heart of Europe, teaching English in Prague provides a great opportunity to immerse yourself in the vibrant culture of one of the most beautiful cities in the world.

 Prague is the embodiment of romance, from its red-roofed apartments and hidden gardens down to its cobblestoned streets.
 The city itself is surprisingly compact, split in two by the Vltava River.
 The name “Prague” is derived from an old Slavic root, praga, which means “ford”, referring to the city's origin at the river's crossing point.
 Growing up from its medieval roots, most of the action is concentrated within a relatively small radius.